 What To Do If Your Pet Ingests Something Toxic

-While prevention’s always the best goal, sometimes animals will get into things they shouldn’t.
+While prevention’s always the best goal, sometimes pets will get into things they shouldn’t.
 Your first move should be to call the vet.
 They’ll give you a clear idea of how serious the issue is.
-If your 60-pound dog eats a small chocolate bar, they’ll probably tell you not to worry too much, but if it’s a serious emergency they’ll let you know what to do.
+If your 60-pound dog eats a small chocolate bar, they might tell you not to worry too much, but if it’s a serious emergency they’ll let you know what to do.

 There’s no uniform way to pet-proof your home- it varies by pet and home.
 To get a more personalized idea of what you can and should do to make your home safe for a pet, you may benefit from talking to an expert.